techcnet/SlideCaptcha/README.md

 Follow one of the following examples.

 ## Example 1
 This example shows, how to use the captcha with a form-submit and the captcha on the submit-button.
-Insert a onclick-listener in the button-tag:
+Insert an onclick-listener in the button-tag:

 ````html
 <button onclick="javascript:captcha('testform');return false;">Submit</button>